kawogi/rost-west/doc/compiling/README.md

     USE_SDL2=TRUE              - Build with SDL2; Enables IrrlichtMt device SDL2
     ENABLE_CURL=ON             - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http
-    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_OPENSSL=ON          - Build with OpenSSL; Speeds up SHA1 and SHA2 hashing ENABLE_LTO=<varies>        - Build with IPO/LTO optimizations (smaller and more efficient than regular build)
+    ENABLE_CURSES=ON           - Build with (n)curses; Enables a server side terminal (command line option: --terminal) ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_OPENSSL=ON          - Build with OpenSSL; Speeds up SHA1 and SHA2 hashing ENABLE_LTO=<varies>        - Build with IPO/LTO optimizations (smaller and more efficient than regular build)